foresterre/rust-releases/README.md

 in a _linear_ fashion, or by using a _bisect_ binary search strategy.

 Each data source implements the [Source](https://docs.rs/rust-releases/latest/rust_releases/source/trait.Source.html) trait.  `Source` provides a `build_index` method, which can be used to build a catalog of released Rust versions.
-In addition, for all solution except `RustDistWithCLI`, it is possible to let this crate
-[fetch](https://docs.rs/rust-releases/latest/rust_releases/source/trait.FetchResources.html) the required input documents.

 ## Implemented options